Ammarkashifbhatti/voice-to-text-converter/README.md

 ## 🙌 Contributing

  Pull requests are welcome!
-Feel free to fork the repo and improve the features or UI.
+You can fix the repo and improve the features or UI.

+ ---

 ## 📄 License

  This project is open-source and available under the MIT License.

+ ---

 ## 💬 Connect
 Created with ❤️ by [Ammar Kashif Bhatti](https://github.com/Ammarkashifbhatti) & [Muhammad Ali](https://github.com/sheikh-ali3)